 One more picture just because…

-In the kitchen/dining room area we have this massive bar that a friend of ours custom built for us.
-There’s a cute shelf on the bar that usually houses wine corks and cocktail glasses.
-I knew I wanted to jazz it up for the fall so I started there in my attempt to transform this space.
+In the kitchen/dining room area, we have this massive bar that a friend of ours custom built for us.
+That cute shelf on the bar usually houses wine corks and cocktail glasses.
+However, I knew I wanted to jazz it up for the fall so I started there in my attempt to transform this space.

 I had two orange craft pumpkins I came across when emptying out my holiday totes.
 I didn’t want to throw them out because I knew they could be easily painted to whatever color I wanted.

 So that’s what I did!
 I gathered my supplies which were minimal: pumpkins, white paint used as a primer, blue color paint to match my theme, paper plate, foam painting brush, thin painting brush, and newspaper.

 First, I primed the pumpkins with two coats of white paint.
 I did one coat, let it dry, and then did the second.
 If you skip this step you will find it hard to cover your pumpkin with the color you choose.

 I then covered the pumpkins with two coats of blue paint.
 Again, paint one coat, let it dry, and then do your second coat.
 I used the thin brush for the area around the stem to get into the tighter places.
 I used the foam brush for everything else.